weareplanet/commercetools-planet-integration/deploy/scripts/aws/README.md

 # TO DO's

 - Verify if API-Gateway is really needed for the lambdas.
-- Integrate the script and JSON files for creation of payment types within CommerceTools, as created by Oleksandr
+- evaluate integration of the script and JSON files for creation of payment types within CommerceTools, as created by Oleksandr
-- include links to Datatrans and CommerceTools help pages regarding signing up and project setup.
+- include routine in cf-deploy.sh to get FunctionURL and insert it on Lambda's ENV var, reducing one operation at step 6.